-- (c) Procedure.
+- (c) PROCEDURE.
 A person desiring to intervene shall serve a motion to intervene upon all the parties affected thereby as provided in Rule 5.
-The motion shall state the grounds - 5 therefor and shall be accompanied by a pleading - setting forth the claim or defense for which
+The motion shall state the grounds - 4 Rule 5.
+The motion shall state the grounds 5 therefor and shall be accompanied by a pleading - 6 setting forth the claim or defense for which